mrmoxon/Immortal-AgenticRL/README.md

-# Unifinished Write-Up: Building an Immortal Pacman
+# In-Progress Write-Up: Building an Immortal Pacman

 Recently, I was presented with the task of forking the Berkeley AI Pacman Environment and building a Pac-Man that never dies.

+I have implemented a Q-learning approach, and an approach modelling with SARSA.

 ## Contents: